elixir-lang/elixir/CONTRIBUTING.md

    reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the `master` branch in the repository.

-3. **Isolate the problem** &mdash; ideally create a reduced test case.
+3. **Isolate and report the problem** &mdash; ideally create a reduced test case.

-A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What version of Erlang and Elixir experience the problem?
-What would you expect to be the outcome?
-All these details will help people to fix any potential bugs.
+Include information about your Operating System, your Erlang and Elixir versions.
+Please provide steps to reproduce the issue as well as the outcome you were expecting!
+All these details will help developers to fix any potential bugs.

 Example: